UI-Research/mobility-from-poverty/README.md

 -   All files should be sorted by `year`, `state`, and `county`/`place`, the first three variables in every file.
 Files at different geographic levels should be sorted by `year` and then in order by largest geographic level (i.e. state) to smallest geographic level (i.e. Census block).
 -   Subgroup files should be sorted by `year`, `state`, `county`/`place`, `subgroup_type`, and `subgroup`.
 All sorting should be alphanumeric.
 Importantly, the race/ethnicity groups should be sorted alphabetically so that "Black, Non-Hispanic" appears first and "White, Non-Hispanic" appears last.

+### Crosswalks

+- The project repository contains crosswalk files for matching geographies between years and from data that is available at different levels then county and place.
+If your code performs a crosswalk it should be using the files provided in this folder.
+- Crosswalk joins should join the metric data onto the crosswalk (for example, with a `leftjoin` in R you should have the crosswalk be the X variable).
+This ensures that the geographies included in the data are consistent across metrics (it is okay if your metric data is missing certain geographies).

 ### Subgroups File Structure

 A new database with one observation per subgroup per county per year, so that metric values for subgroups are rows.